 Preliminary research agenda

-The preliminary research agenda will be made available for further consultation in the coming months.
+The preliminary research agenda is available in three versions:

 Agenda setting research project